-My 8 year old son was struggling in school the other day, and his teacher ask him why he was having trouble concentrating.
-He said "my little sister has been sick with the stomach flu all week and up all night and I have not been able to sleep".
-His teacher sent my wife and I an email asking if everything was ok with his little sister (she also copied the Assistant Principal).
-Trouble is, he doesn't have a little sister and no one has been sick in our house.
-Exasperating for a Parent (Grandma and Grandpa thought it was funny), but a good learning tool for us to use on him...and for a job seeker writing a resume, or filling out a job application.
+A colleague's son was struggling in school, and his teacher asked him why he was having trouble concentrating.
+He said "my little sister has been sick with the stomach flu all week and up all night, and I haven't been able to sleep."
+His teacher sent an email asking if everything was ok with his little sister (she also copied the Assistant Principal).
+Trouble is, he doesn't have a little sister and no one had been sick in the house.
+Exasperating for a parent (Grandma and Grandpa thought it was funny), but a good learning tool--and for a job seeker writing a resume or filling out a job application.

-Good advice...especially while you are looking for a new opportunity, or trying to further your career.
-Many companies use background checks through professional organizations, or at the least, check out LinkedIn and Facebook to learn more about you...so don't lie.
-If you have hiccups on your resume, or your career path, or your credit...don't be ashamed to let your recruiter know up front.
-It may not be important if it is flushed out up front.
-The later issues come out in the interview process, the harder it is to explain, and more importantly, the harder it is to get the offer.
+Good advice--especially while you are looking for a new opportunity, or trying to further your career.
+Most companies use background checks through professional organizations, or at the least check out LinkedIn and Facebook to learn more about you--so don't lie.
+If you have hiccups on your resume, your career path, or your credit, don't be ashamed to let your recruiter know upfront.
+It may not be important if it is discussed early on.
+The later issues come out in the interview process, the harder it is to explain, and--more importantly--the harder it is to get the offer.

 So, don't have a college degree?
-Don't say that you do...it may not matter, but if it does, don't lie.
+Don't say that you do.
+It may not matter, but if it does, don't lie.
 Maybe the company has a program that will help you finish your studies.
 Position it that way ("I don't have a degree, but was hoping to finish it soon").
 Fired from previous job?
 It happens.
-Be up front, and own it without blaming others.
+Be upfront and own it without blaming others.
 That goes a long way with interviewers.
 Been convicted of a crime?
-Own it and explain it and let them know you have paid for that mistake, and move on.
-Anything you think will be an issue...let your recruiter know.
+Own it, explain it, let them know you have paid for that mistake, and move on.
+Anything you think will be an issue, let your recruiter know.
 They can help put it in the right light and let you move into your next position.